Learn About Pharmacogenomics & Medication Safety

 Genetic Testing for Anxiety Medication: What Your DNA Reveals About Treatment

-How genetic testing for anxiety medication works — what CYP2D6 and CYP2C19 results mean for SSRIs, SNRIs, and benzodiazepines, and what pharmacogenomics can and cannot tell you about anxiety treatment.
+How genetic testing for anxiety medication works — what CYP2D6 and CYP2C19 results mean for SSRIs like escitalopram, SNRIs like venlafaxine, and benzodiazepines.
+Use 23andMe or AncestryDNA data to understand how your genetics may affect anxiety treatment.

 How Accurate Is Genetic Testing for Psychiatric Medications?
 What 23andMe Data Shows